 You should also speak with a qualified lawyer regarding the specific factors of your case to see if there are additional steps you must take before filing your claim.

 The first step is to speak with the physician or hospital regarding the unsatisfactory treatment you received.
 This helps you understand what the initial goal of the medical treatment was, if the goal was met, and if it wasn’t, what caused the failure.
 This helps you better understand if the medical care you received constitutes medical malpractice or not.

 Also, contacting the medical professional regarding your condition or injury can help you determine if there is a remedy.
 If you do not have a valid medical malpractice claim, it is imperative you seek alternative treatments or seek out corrective services.
 Failing to take steps to lessen your injury could hurt your chances of a settlement later on.

 The medical licensing board of Kentucky is the governing body for all medical licenses in the state.
 This licensing board will investigate your claim of malpractice, issue citations to the physician and public, and discipline if they find negligence was involved.

 While the medical licensing board has nothing to do with your actual claim in court, if the board finds the physician guilty of negligence and disciplines them for such, it can help prove your claim later.

-Before meeting with a medical malpractice attorney for a free consultation, you need to gather medical information to help them better assess your case.
+Before meeting with an injury lawyer for a free consultation, you need to gather medical information to help them better assess your case.
 You need to gather: